Religion in Guyana: Christianity

 Christianity's status as Guyana's dominant system of values is a consequence of colonial history.
 To the European planters, colonial administrators, and missionaries, the profession of Christian beliefs and observance of Christian practices were prerequisites to social acceptance.
 Even though the planters discouraged the teaching of their religion to the slaves, Christianity eventually became as much the religion of the Africans as of the Europeans.
 Indeed, after abolition, Christian institutions played an even more important role in the lives of the former slaves than in the lives of the masters.
 By the time the East Indians and other indentured groups arrived in Guyana, a new syncretic Afro-Guyanese culture in which Christianity played an important part had already been established.
 Only since the mid-20th century, with the growth of the Indo-Guyanese population and the efforts of their ethnic and religious organizations, have Muslim and Hindu values and institutions been recognized as having equal status with those of Guyana's Christians.

 Among the Christian denominations active in Guyana in the 1990s, the Anglican Church claimed the largest membership: about 125,000 adherents as of 1986 though this had declined to about 40,000 in 2012.
 Anglicanism was the state religion of British Guiana until independence.
 The Roman Catholic Church had a membership of about 94,000 in 1985 which declined to about 53,000 in 2012.
 The majority of Roman Catholics lived in Georgetown, and the Portuguese Guyanese were the most active members, although all the ethnic groups were represented.
 The Presbyterian Church was the third largest denomination, with nearly 39,000 members in 1980.

 Several other Christian churches had significant memberships in 1980, including the Methodists (1.4% of the population), Pentecostals, and Seventh-day Adventists (5% of the population), each of which had about 20,000 members.
 There were smaller numbers of Baptists, Jehovah's Witnesses (1.3% of the population), Congregationalists, Nazarenes, Moravians, Ethiopian Orthodox, and other mainstream Christians.
 Other sects in Guyana included the Rastafari movement (0.5% of the population) which looks to Ethiopia for religious inspiration, and the Alleluia church, which combines Christian beliefs with Amerindian traditions.

 About 20.8% (about 155,000) of the population describing themselves as Christian who had no formal church affiliation.
 Many rural villages and areas without churches have small gatherings with a group leader, sometimes unofficially called pastor without affiliation to a specific or official Christian church, though most tend to be Baptist or Evangelical in nature.
-These groups would have services, bible teachings and discussions at a neighbor's house or a provided empty location.
+These groups would have services, bible teachings and discussions at a neighbour's house or a provided empty location.
 Through organization, a village or a couple of villages might also provide Sunday School for children with a village member donating the space, many times the "bottom house", the empty space under a Guyanese house used for multiple purposes.